morikuni/failure/README.md

 )
 ```

-Using `failure.New`, return an error with error code  .
+Using `failure.New`, return an error with error code.

 ```go
 return failure.New(NotFound)